WELCOME TO THE MISSOULA FIRST

 Now we continue the effort to cover the financial obligations.
 Again, our thanks to all of those who have contributed to the success of this project.

 Annual or monthly gifts of any size also help to pay our debt.
 The largest single donation has been $375,000.
-If it is within your means we encourage you to help pay off the building loan by making a gift of money, stocks, houses, IRAs, and other financial resources you might have and be willing to donate.
+If it is within your means we encourage you to help pay off the building loan by making a gift of money, stocks, insurance, houses, IRAs, and other financial resources you might have and be willing to donate.

 To donate to the project, please send your check to First United Methodist Church, PO Box 7646, Missoula, MT 59807 or visit the "Donate" page on our website.